-Liposuction or fat removal surgery is also known as Liposculpture/Lipoplasty.
-Essentially Liposuction is the targeted removal of fatty deposits with the use of cannulae and a vacuum.
+Liposuction, or fat removal surgery, is also known as liposculpture or lipoplasty.
+Essentially liposuction is the targeted removal of fatty deposits with the use of cannulae and a vacuum.
 It can be performed on men and women and virtually anywhere on the body, including the face.

 FAQs for Fat Removal Surgery (Liposuction)

 Mr Karidis has been one of the pioneers in the UK in the use of the Power-Assisted Lipoplasty technique (PAL) and has been using it with great success for over 15 years.
 Mr Karidis feels that this is the gold standard in the field of Liposuction as it offers consistent results in his hands whilst reducing the possibility of side effects.
 He also feels that this is the technique by which all other lipoplasty devices should be judged.
 He is therefore happy to continue to offer this routinely to all his patients.